-6.2.4.3 Backup of Certificate Holder's Key Management Private Keys Backed up Private Keys of Subscriber Encryption Certificates shall not be stored in plain text form outside the KSM.
+6.2.4.3 Backup of Subscriber Key Management Private Key

+Backed up Private Keys of Subscriber Encryption Certificates shall not be stored in plain text form outside the KSM.
 Storage shall ensure security controls consistent with the protection provided by the Subscriber's KSM.

-6.2.4.4 Backup of CSA Private Key Private Keys of CSA Certificates may be backed up on a KSM approved for CSAs.
+6.2.4.4 Backup of CSA Private Key

+CSA is also referenced as CSS in this document and the terms can be considered as interchangeable.
+Private Keys of CSA Certificates may be backed up on a KSM approved for CSAs.
 The backup shall be performed under the same control as the CSA Key activation.
 A single copy of the Private Key shall be stored at the CSA location.
 A second copy shall be kept at the CSA backup location.
 All copies of the CSA Private Key shall be accounted for and protected in the same manner as the original.
 Procedures for backup of CSA Private Keys shall be identified in the CA'S CPS.

-6.2.4.5 Backup of PIV-I Content Private Signing Key Private Keys of PIV-I Content Signing Certificates shall be backed up under the same multi-person control as for initial Issuance.
+6.2.4.5 Backup of PIV-I Content Private Signing Key

+Private Keys of PIV-I Content Signing Certificates shall be backed up under the same multi-person control as for initial Issuance.
 A single backup copy of the Private Key shall be stored at or near the content signing system location.
 A second backup copy shall be kept at a backup location.
 Procedures for backup of the Private Keys of PIV-I Content Signing Certificates shall be included in the appropriate CPS and shall meet the multiparty control requirements of Section 5.2.2.

-6.2.4.6 Backup of Device Private Keys Private Keys of Devices may be backed up or copied, but shall be held under the control of the Device's Primary Machine Operator or other authorized administrator.
+6.2.4.6 Backup of Device Private Keys

+Private Keys of Devices may be backed up or copied, but shall be held under the control of the Device's Primary Machine Operator or other authorized administrator.
 Backed up Private Keys shall not be stored in plain text form outside the KSM.
 Storage shall ensure security controls consistent with the protection provided by the Device's KSM.

-6.2.5 Private Key Archival Private Keys of Signature Certificates shall not be archived.
+6.2.5 Private Key Archival

+Private Keys of Signature Certificates shall not be archived.
 For Private Keys of Encryption Certificates, no stipulation.

-6.2.6 Private Key Transfer Into or From a Cryptographic CA, CSA, RA system and CMS Private Keys shall be generated in and remain in a KSM meeting the storage requirements for such Keys as described in Section 6.2.1.
+6.2.6 Private Key Transfer Into or From a Cryptographic Module

+CA, CSA, RA system and CMS Private Keys shall be generated in and remain in a KSM meeting the storage requirements for such Keys as described in Section 6.2.1.
 At no time shall CA, CSA and CMS Private Keys exist in plain text outside the KSM.

-Module CA, CSA, RA system and CMS Private Keys may be backed up in accordance with Section 6.2.4.1.
+CA, CSA, RA system and CMS Private Keys may be backed up in accordance with Section 6.2.4.1.

 Subscribers of Certificates Issued to hardware KSMs shall not export Private Keys of Signature Certificates.

 Subscribers of Certificates Issued to software KSMs may use the secure export/import capability in the latest versions of the browsers to transfer Keys and Certificates via the PKCS#12 protocol.

 Private or symmetric Keys used to encrypt other Private Keys for transport shall be protected from disclosure.

-6.2.7 Private Key No stipulation beyond that specified in FIPS 140.
+6.2.7 Private Key Storage on Cryptographic Module

-Storage on

-Cryptographic

-Module